carallon/pharos-controller-api/README.md

 Currently supported products are:

 * `designer` for Pharos/Mosaic Designer (the default)
-* `expert` for Pharos Expert and Acuity NDMX3/Pathway Perform
+* `express` for Pharos Express and Acuity NDMX3/Pathway Perform

 ### Building a specific variant